LarsThe18Th/Small-Projects/README.md

 - MSX
   - ASM Small Assembler MSX Projects
-  - IPS Patches to Fix bugs in some games
+  - IPS Patches to Fix bugs in some MSX games

 - PC
   - ASM A splashscreen in Assembler for MS-DOS